 After the pastor had left my house that evening, I remember thinking what just happened?
 What do I do next?
 These are the same questions that you might be having as well.
 Below is a resource that will help you navigate your beginning steps as a new believer.

-Let me encourage you to take your time as you go through, and if you have any questions please feel free to click the Got Questions Tab or send me a message on Messenger and I will get back with you as soon as possible.
+Let me encourage you to take your time as you go through, and if you have any questions please feel free to send me an email and I will get back with you as soon as possible.

 Remember I, along with others, are praying for you and are with you on the journey.

 7 Steps to a New Beginning

 Billy Graham Resource

 If we don’t know who we are, we’ll never know how we ought to live.

 God’s promise is true: “If anyone is in Christ, he is a new creation; the old has gone, the new has come!”
 (2 Corinthians 5:17).
 If you have given your life to Christ, you are a new creation − whether you feel like it or not.

 What does this mean?
 What really happens to us when we believe in Christ?
 Let me list seven gifts God gives you when you commit your life to Christ.